raj-pranav/learn-solidity/Tutorials/Beginners/19-Enum-in-solidity.md

 > DRAFT

-# What does Enum exists in solidity
+# Why does Enum exists in solidity

 # Declare an Enum